anatoli-dp/codelabs_learnwell/README.md

 - SQlite3

 ## Future Considerations
-Given more time I would have refactored some of the internals to have a better layout so there isnt so much state passing for things like video searches.
+- Given more time I would have refactored some of the internals to have a better layout so there isnt so much state passing for things like video searches.
-I would also like to have expanded on the database to allow for custom usernames as well as log video ids so that the application can be more self contained instead of feeding from other submissions as well as included a more robust authentication server to allow for proper user creation and retrival.
+- I would also like to have expanded on the database to allow for custom usernames as well as log video ids so that the application can be more self contained instead of feeding from other submissions as well as included a more robust authentication server to allow for proper user creation and retrival.
-While the application can be viewed on small devices such as phones and tablets it is far from a perfect solution and much work can be done improving the responsiveness and give it a better feel.
+- While the application can be viewed on small devices such as phones and tablets it is far from a perfect solution and much work can be done improving the responsiveness and give it a better feel.
 Though responsiveness can also be extended into the full application with additions such as being able to lazily load the videos in.
-Validation and testing was done by hand in the application and creating a set of testing tools would further enhance the ability for not only myself but others to be able to add more to the application and make it easier to grow.
+- Validation and testing was done by hand for certain parts in the application and creating a set of testing tools would further enhance the ability for not only myself but others to be able to add more to the application and make it easier to grow.
-I did not use typescript for this project as it was a quick demonstration, however to future-proof it and allow more people to have an easier time accessing and modifying the application converting the project over would be a great idea.
+- I did not use typescript for this project as it was a quick demonstration, however to future-proof it and allow more people to have an easier time accessing and modifying the application converting the project over would be a great idea.